TimMikeladze/next-apollo-joy-starter/README.md

 yarn release
 ```

-### 📦 Deploying & building
+### 🚧 Building & deploying

-This project can be deployed anywhere where Next.js is supported.
+This project can be deployed anywhere where Next.js can run.
 I suggest using [Vercel](https://vercel.com) with the GitHub integration to quickly deploy an app to production.

 If you want to build your app for production on your local machine, within a container, etc, simply run the following command: